-All County employees in regular, full time positions and The Judge Executive, Sheriff, County Clerk, Jailer, Coroner and County Attorney (excluding the law librarian) are eligible for all the fringe benefits described herein.
+All County employees in regular, full time positions and The Judge Executive, Sheriff, Jailer, Coroner and are eligible for all the fringe benefits described herein.
 The fringe benefits of part-time or temporary employees are limited primarily to Social Security, Worker's Compensation Insurance and Unemployment Insurance benefits.